robot297/JAG_6_2019/grades/Lab 5 Questions.md

 ### Question 5 Fix Code with Exception Handling

  This program has two example methods.
-Both throw exceptions.
+Both throw exceptions when you run the code.

  Fix by adding a try-catch block in each method.
 Don't modify any of the existing code.
 Here, you will be adding new code.

  For the printLanguageList method, add try-catch statements.
  In the catch block, print a message that the LinkedList is empty.
+You don't need to do anything else, just let the method return.

-For the wordCount method, add try-catch statements so a NullPointerException is not thrown if the sentence is null.
-If the sentence is null, return 0.
+ For the wordCount method, add try-catch statements so the NullPointerException thrown when the list is empty, is caught.
+ In the catch block, return 0.
+So if the sentence is null, your method will return 0.

 ### Question 6 Fix Loop, No Exception Handling